josephreisinger/dist_lda/README.md

 ## Performance
 * The current performance bottleneck seems to be the redis server, since a ton of information is being swapped around.
 Anecdotally I've found one master can coordinate up to ~20 model shards before performance starts to degrade.
 Current work is to distribute the model across multiple redii (say, hashed by topic).
+* Redis memory bottlenecks can be alleviated by sharding over multiple redis servers

 ## Future Work
-* Shard topics over multiple redis servers (redis_cluster?)
 * enumerate strings or otherwise low-bit hash to reduce mem footprint
-* invert topic->word hashes to be word->topic .
+* maybe invert topic->word hashes to be word->topic .
 This way each word string is only stored once in redis, at the cost of significantly more pipelining
 * massive amount of benchmarking
 * Support for sharded data files instead of single massive ones
 * Automatic database flushing to avoid incorporating bits of stale models